 Terrence McNally—four-time Tony Award-winning playwright, member of the American Academy of Arts and Letters, and author of numerous Broadway plays including Love!
 Valour!
 Compassion! and Frankie and Johnny in the Clair de Lune—will receive a Doctor of Fine Arts degree, honoris causa.

 In honor of the graduates, the Empire State Building will be lit in NYU violet on the eve of commencement, Tuesday, May 21.
-Click here for more information.
+For more information, please visit the NYU Commencement page.

 Founded in 1831, NYU is one of the world’s foremost research universities and is a member of the selective Association of American Universities.
 NYU has degree-granting university campuses in New York, Abu Dhabi, and Shanghai; has eleven other global academic sites, including London, Paris, Florence, Tel Aviv, Buenos Aires, and Accra; and both sends more students to study abroad and educates more international students than any other U.S. college or university.
 Through its numerous schools and colleges, NYU is a leader in conducting research and providing education in the arts and sciences, law, medicine, business, dentistry, education, nursing, the cinematic and performing arts, music and studio arts, public administration, social work, and professional studies, among other areas.